paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-14-birmingham_city_council_versus_the_twitterati.md

   country-name: United Kingdom
 summary: Last week Birmingham City Council launched its new £2.8m website.
 Delayed, over budget and woefully inadequate, it rightly faced a storm of criticism on Twitter and from the local press.
 category:
-- social_media
+- Social media
-- birmingham
+- Birmingham
-- birmingham_city_council
+- Birmingham City Council
-- walsall
+- Walsall
-- walsall_council
+- Walsall Council
-- government
+- Government
-- outsourcing
+- Outsourcing
 ---
 Last week Birmingham City Council launched its new £2.8m website.
 Delayed, over budget and woefully inadequate, it rightly faced a storm of criticism on Twitter and from the local press.